-Prices rise 5.4 percent in June over last year as economy continues to recover; policymakers say inflation is temporary
+Prices rise 5.4 percent in June over last year, largest spike since 2008, as economy continues to recover

-Data released by the Bureau of Labor Statistics on Tuesday showed that prices rose 0.9 percent in the past month.
-The latest figures aren’t likely to rattle officials who have long maintained that the price increases are a temporary feature of a bumpy economic recovery.
+Still, policymakers at the Federal Reserve and White House continue to predict that as the economy has time to heal, the surge in inflation will cool and overall prices will settle back down.
+They maintain that the sharp increases are a temporary feature of a bumpy economic recovery.
 Their expectation is that inflation will simmer down closer to the Fed’s 2 percent annual target next year and in 2023.

+Prices for used cars and trucks continued their sharp rise, increasing 10.5 percent compared to the previous month, and 45.2 percent compared to last June.
+That rise accounted for more than one third of the seasonally-adjusted price increases.
+The used car market, which relies heavily on trade-ins and auto parts, has been dogged by a global microchip shortage and a supply chain backlog that keep new cars from rolling onto the market.

+The cost of shelter is also picking up, with prices rising 0.5 percent in June compared to the previous month.
+All over the country, rent is starting to soar, adding strain to a housing market already marked by skyrocketing home prices.
+Housing has become a particularly unequal feature of the economic recovery, with economists paying special attention to rent increases that could be here to stay.

 There are a few reasons inflation is on the rise.
 For starters, prices in 2021 are being compared to those from 2020, when the pandemic caused the economy to shut down and prices fell.